| R U L E S 1. AIM:

 approved for the CDNC.
 For approval send a IGC file

+and description of logger to (contactcas@netscape.net).
 PLEASE NOTE that flights not recorded with an approved IGC logger

 can ONLY be used for the Canadian portion of the online contest and will